Living in France - understanding French etiquette, customs, culture, and language

 If you’re going to buy within the next six months, make sure you get your tickets to Your Overseas Home.
 It’s designed specifically for serious buyers, so you can get detailed information from lawyers, agents and currency providers.

 On the other hand, some other French traditions can seem rather direct and abrupt to other cultures.
 The French are simply not into flowering things up and will ask very direct questions if they want to know something which may to the outsider seem rather abrupt.
 This is in fact not rudeness at all, simply a question of getting straight to the point.
 As is the tradition of staring, which in other countries not widely considered as polite, means in France that they are simply looking at you (reason unknown).
 A word of warning – never ever get into a staring competition with the French, it is one you will just lose.
 And you will quickly learn to not take offence, else forever be offended.

 Learning the language

 Any attempt to speak French will be hugely appreciated, and don’t worry about making mistakes – just trying to learn the language will go down well.

-The most important thing to know is that French is a language with formalities, and using the wrong form of “you” could possibly offend someone.
+The most important thing to know is that French is a language with formalities, and, as above, using the wrong form of “you” could possibly offend someone.
 If they are older than you, are your superior, or if you do not know them, use “vous”.
 If they are a child or your classmate, use “tu”.
 However, for someone more junior than you at work, still start with ‘vous’, as acknowledging that by calling them ‘tu’ can be just as offensive.